ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 !!! note "Note"
     If `unbin` is invoked from within the `clickhouse-client`, binary strings are displayed using UTF-8.

-Supports binary digits `0-1`.
+Supports binary digits `0` and `1`.
 The number of binary digits does not have to be multiples of eight.
 If the argument string contains anything other than binary digits, some implementation-defined result is returned (an exception isn’t thrown).

 **Arguments**